32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Fuel Tank

-The placement of this component is typically positioned within the lower rear section of the vehicle, ensuring convenient accessibility for essential maintenance procedures that require the removal of the fuel pump.
+This component is typically positioned within the lower rear section of the vehicle, ensuring convenient accessibility for essential maintenance procedures that require the removal of the fuel pump.

 A carefully designed watertight aperture is combined into the fuel tank to prevent any potential fuel seepage or exchange with the environment.